 Diversity: Service learning promotes understanding of diversity and mutual respect among all participants.

-Youth Voice: Service learning provides youth with a strong voice in planning, implementing, and evaluating service learning experiences with guidance from adults.
+Youth Voice: Service learning provides youth with a strong voice in planning, implementing, and evaluating service-learning experiences with guidance from adults.

-Partnerships: Service learning partnerships are collaborative, mutually beneficial, and address community needs.
+Partnerships: Service-learning partnerships are collaborative, mutually beneficial, and address community needs.

 Progress Monitoring: Service learning engages participants in an ongoing process to assess the quality of implementation and progress toward meeting specified goals and uses results for improvement and sustainability.